armin-fx/BandedScad/doc/object.md

 #### wedge_freecad [^][contents]
 [wedge_freecad]: #wedge_freecad-
 Creates a wedge with the parameter from FreeCAD's wedge.
+As module and as function.

 _Arguments:_
 ```OpenSCAD